 - Unique qualifications and relevant previous experience of the team.

-- Biographical summaries of team conducting the work.
+- Biographical summaries of the team conducting the work.

 - Proposed timeline and approach for completing the work.
 The timeline should include dates for the activities as outlined above and specific deliverables.